nicohlr/ipychart/docs/docs/user_guide/advanced.md

 ## Callback functions

-Callback functions are Javascript functions inputed into the chart to do some specific actions.
+A Callback function is a Javascript functions inputted into the chart to do some specific actions.
 There are a lot of things that can be customizable with callback functions in Chart.js (and therefore in ipychart).
 Often, they are used for advanced customization of some aspects of the chart.
-For example we saw previously, in the configuration section, that we could modify the text of tooltips (the text bubbles that appear when we hover over a data point on a chart) with a callback function.
+For example we saw previously, in the configuration section, that we could modify the text of tooltips (the text bubbles that appear when we hover a data point on a chart) with a callback function.

 Concretely, a callback function is a function written in Javascript that will be given as an argument and which will then be executed by Chart.js when the chart is created.
 To pass a callback function to ipychart while coding in Python, all you have to do is wrap the function in a string.
 As functions can contain single or double quotes ('or "), it is advisable to encapsulate them in triple quotes: